PaperMC/Starlight/TECHNICAL_DETAILS.md

 means the original light change(s) have been "propagated."

-While at first glance Vanilla and Starlight seem to propagate light exactly the same, especially given there are no differences in the end result, we take entirely different approaches.
-I'm going to first outline how Starlight propagates, and then a simplified version for Vanilla.
+While at first glance Vanilla and Starlight seem to propagate light exactly the same, especially given that there are no differences in the end result, we take entirely different approaches.
+I'm going to first outline how Starlight propagates, and then outline a simplified version for Vanilla.
 Why a simplified version for Vanilla?
-Because Vanilla has quite a few complexities about propagating light decreases that in some cases will cause it to eliminate needless updates, however I don't fully understand how it works, so it is not appropriate for me to explain it.
+Because Vanilla has quite a few complexities about propagating light decreases that in some cases will cause it to eliminate needless updates.
+I don't fully understand how it works, so it is not appropriate for me to explain it.
 However, the simplified variant is good enough to understand key differences between Starlight and Vanilla.